 KHPhysiotherapy is owned and run by me….Kerstine.

 My goals for every patient are to provide them with a comfortable, welcoming environment and give them the support, education and advice for them to be able to take ownership of their condition and move forwards along their road to recovery.
 Setting up my business in my community means I can support local people and hopefully continue to develop links between local GPs, groups and businesses.
-This year in addition to providing physiotherapy services, I also hope to see the seated exercise group take off, to bring the running workshops and couch to 5k course to the James Street clinic (see the Other Services Tab for more details) and to grow the business into something that I can be proud of
+I have a good relationship with local leisure centers, exercise groups, Personal trainers and other health care professionals.
+I have invested in my own development so I can add an extra dimension to my knowledge.

 Physiotherapy helps people affected by injury, illness or disability through movement, exercises, manual therapy, education and advice.
 It is both an active and a passive therapy whereby your physiotherapist will collect detailed information from you to build up a subjective history, set out a detailed rehabilitation programme and allow you as the patient to take control of your recovery.Read more